Custom Clothes Shopping Spree from the Hoi An Tailors in Vietnam

 FabricBest ForFeels LikeProsWatch Outs

-Cotton poplin/twillShirts, shirt-dressesSmooth, structuredEasy care, versatileCan shrink—prewash or ask them to preshrink
+Cotton poplin/twillShirts, shirt-dressesSmooth, structuredEasy care, versatileCan shrink — ask the tailor to preshrink

-Rayon/viscoseWraps, flowy skirtsSoft, drapeyMoves beautifullyCan pill if poor quality
+Rayon/viscoseWraps, flowy skirtsSoft, drapeyMoves beautifullyCan pill if low quality

-Silk (crepe/charmeuse)Occasion dresses, blousesLuxe, fluidBreathes, elegantNeeds careful cleaning
+Silk (crepe/charmeuse)Occasion dresses, blousesLuxurious, fluidBreathes, elegantNeeds careful cleaning

-Poly blendsJumpsuits, party piecesVariesWrinkle-resistant, budgetCan feel warm, looks cheaper if shiny
+Poly blendsJumpsuits, party piecesVariesWrinkle-resistant, affordableCan feel warm; looks cheaper if shiny

 ItemSimpleMid-ComplexComplex/Lined